schematical/cmoney/learning_to_code.md

 --More important to index than memorize

+--Importance of cross-functional skills
+----No silos - SOGOTP

 ###Why I started with HTML:
 Though a lot of what I will guide you twards is JavaScript based I started with HTML.
 T he reason is because most of you are familar with web pages.